XenoSnowFox/dark-cosmos/docs/planet/ix.md

     **Tech Level:** ⯈⯈<br />
     **Weird:** ⯈

-The Burrows is the culture capital of the Erilia Sector.
+Ix is the culture capital of the Erilia Sector.

 ## Additional Rules